varaprasadh/hack_the_fest/README.md

 ## what you can contribute?
 - coding problems/solutions.
 - website landing pages.
-- your recent web/app projects!!!
+- your recent web/app projects!
 - illustrations.
 - books.
 - wallpapers(mobile/pc).